zama-ai/concrete/docs/dev/compilation.md

 ## MLIR conversion

-The actual compilation will be done by the **Concrete Compiler**, which is expecting an MLIR input.
+The actual compilation will be done by the **Concrete-Compiler**, which is expecting an MLIR input.
 The MLIR conversion goes from a computation graph to its MLIR equivalent.
 You can read more about it [here](mlir.md).